abhisingh91/abhisingh91/README.md

 ### Hey, I'm Abhishek Singh 👋

 I'm a Data Analyst with a focus on getting meaningful insights and coming up with effective data-driven solutions and visualizations.
-I have recently studied as a CS major, and I have a strong understanding of relevant topics in Probability and Statistics.
+I am a CS major, and I have a strong understanding of relevant topics in Probability and Statistics.

 ### Tech Stack
 - Programming Language: Python